firebase/firebase-android-sdk/buildSrc/src/main/java/com/google/firebase/gradle/plugins/DackkaPlugin.md

 documentation.

 Devsite expects its files to be in a very specific format.
-Previously, we would use an internal variant of metalava called doclava- which allowed us to provide sensible defaults as to how the Javadoc should be rendered.
+Previously, we would use an internal Javadoc doclet called [Doclava](https://code.google.com/archive/p/doclava/)
+- which allowed us to provide sensible defaults as to how the Javadoc should be rendered.
 Then, we would do some further transformations to get the Javadoc output in-line with what Devsite expects.
 This was a lengthy process, and came with a lot of overhead.
+Furthermore, Doclava does not support kotlindoc and has been unmaintained for many years.

 Dackka is an internal solution to that.
 Dackka provides a devsite plugin for Dokka that will handle the job of doclava.
 Not only does this mean we can cut